 During my work-life I collected some points which are relevant when actually checking in code and setting a task to done.
 The definition of done (DoD) is to be defined for every single project separately.
 I’m just providing a kind of a set, what I’m trying to fulfill when I have the chance (enough time provided).
-This has to be considered with a common sense by trying to be productive instead of being busy.

 - Code is source controlled – every part of it